 - Surface finishes and solder mask options

-Rigid PCBs may also be produced as mechanical spacer boards or carrier boards to support assemblies requiring precise spacing, alignment, or structural reinforcement.
+Rigid printed circuit boards may also be produced as mechanical spacer boards or carrier boards to support assemblies requiring precise spacing, alignment, or structural reinforcement.

 Key Features of Rigid Printed Circuit Boards